 - On the Audit Rules tab, set trigger dimensions and specify which columns cause an entry in the audit logs when these specific columns are viewed.
 See Setting Audit Rules.

-- It is a best practice to set access rules at the project level and leave the Inherit from ancestor check box set for each folder in the project whenever possible.
+- It is a best practice to set access rules at the project level and select the Inherit from ancestor check box for each folder in the project whenever possible.
 However, there can be instances where you want to completely hide specific folders from users and need to remove the Inherit from ancestor setting.

 If you are using the home project feature, you are required to set a home directory access pattern that sets appropriate access control rules for new users.